 Anyway, before I vanish once more into a vortex of tangental legends and myths, suffice it to say that 'Remorse', was an early artistic triumph.
 And a technical one.
 Although created over 40 years ago, it remains today completely timeless.

 Having now actually stood at death's own door, many decades on, the music and the picture have an even greater personal poignancy.
 Imagine if you will, a golden revolver loaded with nine bullets and one empty chamber.
-You play Russian roulette just once and miraculously survive it.
+You play Russian roulette, not just once, but twice and miraculously survive it.
 Such was my fate.

 The extraordinary thing is that at the time I stood at death's own door, I was working on a masterpiece entitled 'The Ephemerality Of Physicality'.